Edge Mapper for RBFE Calculations

 The OELOMAP is principally rooted in the Lead Optimization Mapper (LOMAP) [Liu-2013].
 The general consensus is that the more similar the ligands in the edge are, the more accurate the free energy difference estimation is.
 Thus, edges are selected based on a set of heuristics for chemical similarity measures, including the MCS, ROCS®, and the equal charge check.
 All ligands should be part of a ring (cycle of edges) to provide a minimal redundancy of pathways to increase the accuracy of the RBFE calculations.

-In the Map Type parameter on the Job Form, two map types are available in addition to the OELOMAP: a Star map with a center ligand (hub) and a Binary Star map with two center ligands and an axle edge.
+In the Map Type parameter on the Job Form, three map types are available in addition to the OELOMAP: a Star map with a center ligand (hub) ; a Binary Star map with two center ligands and an axle edge; and Multi-star map, which is a clustering-based perturbation map with multiple stars.
 If Star map or Binary Star map is selected, you are expected to provide the name(s) of the hub (reference) ligand(s), or the hub(s) will be automatically selected.
 If the specified hub ligand name(s) does not exist in the provided ligand set, it will also auto-select the hub(s).
 The choice of hub for a star map is the dominant factor in the performance of that map.
 It is currently under active development to find a good heuristic for the star map hub selection.
-Currently, for the star map, the ligand with the minimum HAC will be selected as a hub ligand and for the binary star map, the two hubs will be selected based on the similarities to other ligands.
+Currently, for the star map, the representative parent molecule will be selected as a hub ligand and for the binary star map, the two hubs will be selected based on the similarities to other ligands.

 The OpenEye Mapper Floe with its cubes and connections is shown in Figure 1.